Erasmus+ Data Privacy Information

 To exercise your data subject rights, please contact us at: datenschutzbeauftragter@th-koeln.de.

 You also have the right to lodge a complaint with a supervisory authority.
-To do so, you may contact the supervisory authority, the State Commissioner for Data Protection and Freedom of Information of North Rhine-Westphalia.
+To do so, you may contact the supervisory authority State Commissioner for Data Protection and Freedom of Information of North Rhine-Westphalia.
 The address and contact details can be found at www.ldi.nrw.de.

-Data privacy notice regarding decentralized measures under Erasmus+ and the European Solidarity Corps, which are administered by the national agencies.
+Data Protection Information regarding decentralized measures under Erasmus+ and the European Solidarity Corps, which are managed by the national agencies.